ironydetection/irony-detection/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

   ## How to run the program
   There are two versions of each file, except from files ‘EmoticonDetector.py’ and ‘Feature_Extraction.py’.
-The first version implements the development state models, in which 10-fold-cross-validation is applied, while the second version implements the final predicting models that are trained in the whole dataset in order to predict the label on the gold set.
+The first version implements the development stage models, in which 10-fold-cross-validation is applied, while the second version implements the final predicting models that are trained in the whole dataset in order to predict the label on the gold set.
 The second version files have the prefix ‘FINAL’ followed by the name of the corresponding file of the first version.
 An example of a first version file is ‘VotingEnsembles’, while the corresponding second version file is named as ‘Final_VotingEnsembles’.

 ----------------------------------------------------------------------------------------------------------------------------------------